steven-solomon/soonernotfaster/content/posts/how-to-run-an-effective-agile-demo-a-secret-way-to-build-stakeholder-trust.md

 It is not enough to just show people software; you will also need to allocate time to let them ask questions.
 It’s important to remember this content is new to your audience, so give attendees a few seconds pause to have a chance to formulate their questions.

-For remote teams, you should make sure to leave at least a 10 second pause.
+For remote teams, you should make sure to leave at least a 10-second pause.
 It will feel awkward, but it gives additional time for audio delays as well as time to think about their question.

 If a question’s topic generates a discussion longer than five minutes, you should recommend scheduling a follow-up discussion to make sure others can ask about different topics now.
 For instance, a deeper discussion on user impact, security, or architecture, are all great topics that may need their own meeting.
 At the subsequent, session the interested parties will have an opportunity to raise all of their questions.